NajoroRabiaza/najororabiaza/README.md

 - 📫 How to reach me: **amboaranajororajaonarilala@gmail.com**

-- 📚 Currently learning **Machine Learning fundamentals**

-- 💼 Currently open to : **Freelance opportunities / Remote work / Open-source contributions / Collaborations**
+- 💼 And currently open to : **Freelance opportunities / Remote work / Open-source contributions / Collaborations**

 - 💬 So feel free to reach out!